NRA lobbyist visits White House, says Trump doesn't want gun control

 The NRA has called the bulk of those proposals "bad policy" that would not keep people safe.

-There is pressure on Congress to act after the Marjory Stoneman Douglas High School shooting last month in Parkland, Florida, that left 17 dead.
+There is pressure on Congress to act after the mass shooting at Marjory Stoneman Douglas High School last month in Parkland, Florida, that left 17 dead.

 Trump described the NRA as "great people" during Wednesday's meeting with lawmakers.